koculu/Regor/docs/api/computed.md

 ## Overview

-The `computed` function is a utility provided by Regor.
-It allows you to create a computed property that depends on reactive data and automatically updates when its dependencies change.
+The `computed` function allows you to create a computed property that depends on reactive data and automatically updates when its dependencies change.
 Computed properties are useful for performing complex calculations or transformations on reactive data.

 [**`Try It Online`**](https://stackblitz.com/edit/regor-sample-ref?file=index.ts)